Donald Bruce, Baron Bruce of Donington: After Parliament

 He also set up his own accountancy firm and ran it until 1977 when it merged with Halpern and Woolf which itself merged with Casson Beckman merging finally with Baker Tilly for whom Bruce still worked in his eighties as a consultant.

-On 20 January 1975, he was created a life peer as Baron Bruce of Donington, of Rickmansworth in the County of Hertfordshire.
+On 20 January 1975, he was created a life peer as Baron Bruce of Donington, of Rickmansworth in Hertfordshire.
 In 1976, he was appointed to the European Parliament, but resigned in 1979.

 Family

 Lord Bruce of Donington was married twice, firstly to Joan Letitia Butcher in 1939, and after their divorce in 1980, secondly to Cyrena Heard (née Shaw) in 1981.
 He had four children by his first wife, one son and three daughters (two of whom predeceased him).